 </a>

-Get the WordPress Site Title
+Get the WordPress site title

-// Get the site title
+// Site title

 $site_title = get_bloginfo( 'name' );

-$site_tagline = get_bloginfo( 'description' );
+$tagline = get_bloginfo( 'description' );

 // Returns something like "Category: Tutorials"